Understanding The Parks Canada Lake Louise Shuttle (2025)

 What If I’m Staying at a Hotel in Lake Louise?

-Guests of Lake Louise hotels do not get special access to Lake Louise or Moraine Lake.
-Unless you are staying at the Fairmont Château Lake Louise, right on Lake Louise, where you can wake up on the lake’s shore.
+Guests of hotels in Lake Louise do not get special access to the lake or Moraine Lake.
+Unless they stay at the Fairmont Château Lake Louise, as the hotel is on the lakeshore.
 If you can splurge on one night here, we highly recommend it.

-Other Lake Louise hotels may run shuttles to Lake Louise and Moraine Lake, but you must call them to find out their details.
-The Deer Lodge and Paradise Lodge are within walking distance of Lake Louise.
+Other Lake Louise hotels may run shuttles to Lake Louise and Moraine Lake, but you must contact them to find out their details.
+The Deer Lodge and Paradise Bungalows are within walking distance of Lake Louise.

-If you are staying at the Lake Louise Campground, or a hotel in the Lake Louise Village, you can take the Park and Ride Connector for free to the Lake Louise Park and Ride, where you can hop on the shuttle to Moraine Lake or Lake Louise.
+If you are staying at the Lake Louise Campground or a hotel in the Lake Louise Village, you can take the Park and Ride Connector for free from the campground and the Roam bus stop outside the Samson Mall to the Lake Louise Park and Ride.
+From here you can hop on the shuttle to Moraine Lake or Lake Louise.
 You will still need reservations on the shuttle.

-Can I Bring My Kayak/Canoe to Lake Louise?
+Can You Bring My Kayak/Canoe to Lake Louise?

-Remember to Clean, Drain and Dry your watercraft and water-related gear before entering any river, lake or stream in Banff.
-Anyone launching non-motorized watercraft such as canoes, kayaks, paddleboards, inflatables, and water-related gear are required to complete a self-certification permit every time you enter a new lake, river or stream in Banff National Park.
+Remember to Clean, Drain, and Dry your watercraft and water-related gear before entering any river, lake, or stream in Banff.
+Anyone launching non-motorized watercraft such as canoes, kayaks, paddleboards, inflatables, and water-related gear must complete a self-certification permit every time they enter a new lake, river, or stream in Banff National Park.
 Learn more.

 Is the Lake Louise Shuttle Pet Friendly?